marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-linking.rst

   libc.
 These entry points should be supplied through some other mechanism when this option is specified.

-  .. index:: -lgcc, use with -nostdlib

-  .. index:: -nostdlib and unresolved references

-  .. index:: unresolved references and -nostdlib

-  .. index:: -lgcc, use with -nodefaultlibs

-  .. index:: -nodefaultlibs and unresolved references

-  .. index:: unresolved references and -nodefaultlibs
+  .. index:: -lgcc, use with -nostdlib, -nostdlib and unresolved references, unresolved references and -nostdlib, -lgcc, use with -nodefaultlibs, -nodefaultlibs and unresolved references, unresolved references and -nodefaultlibs

   One of the standard libraries bypassed by :option:`-nostdlib` and :option:`-nodefaultlibs` is :samp:`libgcc.a`, a library of internal subroutines